Astralneko/starry-obsidian-notes/Notes on dreams.md

 9/15/2025 - I (Youmu) remember checking my bank account and getting my paycheck, but it was only $100.
 This had me distraught, because I had to pay bills that day.
 When I woke up, I was unsure what day it was, because my bills are supposed to be due on the 19th (phone) and 20th (car).

 11/8/2025 - I (Takara) must've had a wet dream, but am unsure what it was about.

+11/23/2025 - I (Youmu) was trying to talk with meine Oma; I couldn't speak very well at all, and when I did, it sounded more like croaking.
+When I woke up, my mouth was very dry.